Sahiiil1406/dbify/README.md

 Stop wrestling with database connections and API boilerplate.
 Dbify gives you production-ready, auto-scaling APIs in seconds—directly on your existing database.
 Perfect for hackathons, rapid prototyping, and enterprise applications.

 🌐 One Platform, Every Database – Whether you're using SQL, NoSQL, Graph, Vector, or reactive databases, Dbify speaks your database's language.
-We seamlessly connect to PostgreSQL, MongoDB, Neo4j, Pinecone, Convex, and everything in between.(Currently supports only SQL databases)
+We seamlessly connect to PostgreSQL, MongoDB, Neo4j, Pinecone, Convex, and everything in between.(Currently it supports SQL databases like postgresql and non sql databases like mongodb)

 ✅ Your data, your rules – Dbify never moves or replicates your data.
 Zero vendor lock-in.
 Full control.
 ---